 Bollinger Bands

-A volatility indicator consisting of a middle band (SMA) and two outer bands set at standard deviations above and below.
+Bollinger Bands is a volatility indicator consisting of a middle band (sma) and two outer bands set at standard deviations above and below.
+Learn what it measures, when to trust it, and how to avoid weak signals.

 Bollinger Bands are like elastic boundaries around price.
 They expand when volatility increases and contract when things calm down.